Pursue your dreams. Beware your fantasies. Discern the difference.

 Only by cleaning the carpet do you see it is merely made of threads.

-A question is only a truly good one if its answer makes a difference that results in action.
+A question is only good if its answer makes a difference that results in action.

 The more we focus on our limits, the stronger they become.